cloudwego/cloudwego.github.io/content/en/docs/kitex/Best Practice/usage_attention.md

 linkTitle: "Usage Attention"
 weight: 1
 date: 2024-02-18
+keywords: ["Kitex", "RPCInfo", "client", "Set", "Map"]
 description: >

 ---

 ## Do not use RPCInfo asynchronously

 By default, the lifecycle of Kitex's RPCInfo is from the start of the request until the response is returned (for performance reasons).
-Afterwards, it is put into a sync.Pool for reuse.
+Afterward, it is put into a `sync.Pool` for reuse.
 In the server-side, if RPCInfo is asynchronously accessed and used within the business handler, it may read dirty data or encounter a null pointer and panic.

 If there is indeed a scenario where asynchronous usage is required, there are two approaches: